Non-Parametric Data-Driven Background Modelling using Conditional Probabilities: Background modelling with ancestral sampling

 While the GR dataset is defined such that it is dominated by background events, a small contribution from signal events, relative to the background, may be present.
 In the limit that the signal to background ratio in the GR becomes large, one can intuitively expect that the reliability of the method will begin to degrade.
 In order to quantify what level of signal contribution must be present in the GR in order to induce a noticeable impact on the reliability of the model, signal injection tests are performed.
-Specifically, it is estimated that a signal contribution in the GR of approximately 130 events, would correspond to a statistical significance of five standard deviations in the SR. Consequently, 130 signal events were injected into the GR dataset and the background model was re-derived.
+Specifically, it is estimated that a signal contribution in the GR of approximately 130 events, would correspond to a statistical significance of 5.5 standard deviations in the SR. Consequently, 130 signal events were injected into the GR dataset and the background model was re-derived.
 Figure~\ref{fig:Injection5sigma} shows a comparison of the model constructed with and without this signal injection.
 The total background prediction between $122.5<m(\phi,\gamma)<127.5\,\GeV$ in the SR increases by approximately 2\%.
 The outcome of this signal injection test demonstrates that the method is robust against the presence of even a large, in terms of corresponding statistical significance in the SR, signal contributions to the GR dataset.
 Furthermore, the effect on the background is found to scale linearly with the number of injected signal events.

-\subsection{Systematic Uncertainties}
+\subsection{Systematic uncertainties}

-While the tests described in Section~\ref{sec:validation} demonstrate that the model can provide an accurate description of the background at the level of precision associated with the statistical uncertainty of the validation regions, potential mismodelling beyond this level cannot be directly excluded.
+While the tests described in section~\ref{sec:validation} demonstrate that the model can provide an accurate description of the background at the level of precision associated with the statistical uncertainty of the validation regions, potential mismodelling beyond this level cannot be directly excluded.
 It is therefore important that systematic uncertainties affecting the shape of the predicted background distributions are estimated.

 The strategy for incorporating systematic uncertainties in the model is motivated by the context within which the model is applied to perform the statistical analysis, namely a likelihood fit.
 The strategy focuses on estimating a set of complementary background shape variations which are implemented as shape variations of the nominal background probability density function.
 The derived shape variations are selected to capture different modes of potential deformations of the background shape.
 The exact size of the variation is of less importance, given that the corresponding nuisance parameters are constrained directly by the data in the likelihood fit.
 Moreover, the analyser may decide to leave such nuisance parameters completely free, or to add Gaussian constraint terms in the likelihood.
 In the latter case, care must be taken to ensure that the assigned $\pm 1\sigma$ shape variations are large with respect to potential discrepancies between the shape of the predicted distributions and those in the data.